 Figure 3-6.
-Scene Detection Screen for Portrait Image
+Scene Detection: Portrait

-In Figure 3-7 the camera detected a closeup situation when I took a picture of flowers in a vase, and it displayed the flower icon that indicates a macro shot.
+In Figure 3-7 the camera detected a closeup situation when I aimed the camera at a small model soldier, and it displayed the flower icon that indicates a macro shot.

 Figure 3-7.
-Scene Detection Screen for Macro Image
+Scene Detection: Macro